ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 var siteData1 = new SiteData<int>(new int[] { 1, 2, 3 });
 var siteData2 = new SiteData<long>(new long[] { 4, -5, 6 });

-result = siteData1.Add(siteData2);
+var result = siteData1.Add(siteData2);
 // The above operation will throw an exception of NISemiconductorTestExeption following with message
 // For Add operation, the inner data type of the first operand (System.Double) and that of the second operand (System.Int64) must match.
 ```